Exploring the Snowy Range Scenic Byway

 Ryan Park Campground is one of the largest in the forest and was named after a historic internment camp, Ryan Park.
 The camp was built to house German prisoners of war during World War II and is now on the National Register of Historic Places.

 13. Riverside and Encampment

 As the Scenic Byway drops out of the mountains, the road splits.
 To the south lies the towns of Riverside and Encampment, home of the Grand Encampment Museum.
-Rooms, meals, gas, gifts and western saloons are available.
+Rooms, meals, gas, gifts and western saloons are available here.
 Laramie is accessible from Riverside and Encampment via Hwy 230 North.

 To the north just a few miles is Saratoga, situated on the North Platte River.
-This pleasant community is home to an historic old west hotel, other lodging and restaurants, gift shops, art galleries, a golf course and a bustling airport.
+This pleasant community is home to an historic Old West hotel, other lodging and restaurants, gift shops, art galleries, a golf course and a bustling airport.
 While there, relax in the natural hot springs free to the public and open 24 hours a day, year-round.
-This side of the mountain presents numerous travel options depending on a timetable and destination.
-Snowy Range Scenic Byway, highway 130, through the beautiful Snowy Range Mountains meets back up with I-80 just north of Saratoga.
+This side of the mountain presents numerous travel options depending on one’s timetable and desired destination.
+Snowy Range Scenic Byway, Highway 130, through the beautiful Snowy Range Mountains meets back up with I-80 just north of Saratoga.
 Laramie is accessible from Saratoga via I-80 East or Hwy 287 South.

 book your stay today

 3540 Hwy.
 130

 Centennial, WY 82055